reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 # Cached Data

 A key feature of RTK Query is it's management of cached data.
-When data is fetched from the server, RTK Query will store the data in the redux store as a 'cache'.
-When an additional request is performed for the same data, RTK Query will provide the cached data rather than sending an additional request to the server.
+When data is fetched from the server, RTK Query will store the data in the Redux store as a 'cache'.
+When an additional request is performed for the same data, RTK Query will provide the existing cached data rather than sending an additional request to the server.

 RTK Query provides a number of concepts and tools to manipulate the cache behaviour and adjust it to your needs.